john-cd/rust_howto/bk/drafts/categories/development-tools/compilation/reduce_compilation_duration.md

 ## Incremental Compilation {#incremental-compilation}

-Incremental compilation in Rust is built into [Cargo][p-cargo] and `rustc`, and generally "just works" automatically.
+Incremental compilation in Rust is built into [Cargo][p~cargo] and `rustc`, and generally "just works" automatically.
 It reuses previously compiled code, significantly speeding up subsequent builds after changes.

 Keeping in mind how the incremental compiler works is key to maximizing its benefits.
 Changes to dependencies or function signatures can invalidate the cache.
 Strategies to minimizing cache invalidation include:

 - Keeping dependencies stable,
 - Structuring code to minimize changes that trigger recompilation (see below),
 - Avoid actions that invalidate the cache, such as changing dependencies (modifying `Cargo.toml`) or build scripts unnecessarily.
-- Being mindful of how [generics][p-generics] and macros can affect recompilation.
+- Being mindful of how [generics][p~generics] and macros can affect recompilation.

 From-scratch builds with incremental compilation{{hi:Incremental compilation}} enabled adds about 15–20% overhead compared to disabled.
 The initial build needs to write out more intermediate state in order for later incremental builds to take advantage of it.
 In a CI{{hi:CI}} situation, it would be unusual for there to be a later incremental build within the same job.
 Thus consider disabling incremental compilation in that context.However, CI workflows that cache the target directory across runs may be benefiting from incremental compilation.